APUtils/ObjectMapperAdditions/README.md

 - Adds simple calls to include NULL values in output JSON.
 - Adds ability to simply type cast JSON values to specified type.
-- Adds ability to map Swift base type arrays into Realm arrays
+- Adds ability to map Swift base type arrays into Realm arrays.
+- Adds `TimestampTransform` to simply transform to/from UNIX timestamps.
+- Adds `ISO8601JustDateTransform` to simplty transform to/from ISO8601 **date** string.
+Because ObjectMapper's `ISO8601DateTransform` actually is **date and time** transform.

 ## Example